Deploying Custom Device Configurations¶

 Selecting Configuration Template¶

-When the configuration template specified in netlab config command is not a Jinja2 template, the command tries to find the configuration template for individual lab devices using node name, netlab_device_type
+When the configuration template specified in the netlab config command is not a Jinja2 template, the command tries to find the configuration template for individual lab devices using node name, netlab_device_type

 , and ansible_network_os